 McStas - A neutron ray-trace simulation package

-McStas is a general tool for simulating neutron scattering instruments and experiments.
-It is actively supported by DTU Physics, NBI KU, ESS, PSI and ILL
+and experiments.
+It is actively supported by DTU Physics, NBI KU, ESS, PSI and ILL.

-Simulated scattering from a hollow-cylinder vanadium sample.
+scattering from a hollow-cylinder vanadium

 Recent news